 Hospitals and outpatient clinics all over Alabama have asked us to translate documentation allowing patients to understand what procedures they will be undergoing and the best way to recuperate once they are back home.
 We assist various departments all over the hospital with translation requests, which effectively reinforce our interpreting services at outpatient clinics once the patient is discharged.

-Ten years ago, the Alabama Department of Human Resources (DHR) provided us the forms to translate so that families in all 67 counties would be aware of services.
-Thus, a family applying for food stamps would be handed a document in their language and then benefit from an FLS interpreter assisting in communications with the social worker.
+Over ten years ago, the Alabama Department of Human Resources (DHR) provided us forms to translate so that families in all 67 counties would be aware of their services.
+Thus, a family applying for food stamps would be handed a document in their native language and then benefit from an FLS interpreter assisting in communications with the social worker.
 In 2014-15, FLS translated the phone system voice mail messages for all 67 counties in Alabama so that citizens who require services by the Department of Human Resources would understand how to apply.